QASS/matplotlib-qml/doc/README.md

 ### Slots <a name="axis-slots"/>

-#### reset() (NOT WORKING)
+#### reset()
 Removes all the Plot Objects that have been added to the axis object via Slots or Python Code.
 Keeps the objects defined in QML.
+It explicitly checks the `lines`, `containers` and ìmages` attributes of the Matplotlib Axe object and calls the `remove()` method on those which aren't defined in QML.

 #### plot(x, y, kwargs = {})
 Same as `ax.plot()` in Matplotlib, kwargs dictionary is optional but you do need to provide additonal keyword arguments as a dictionary or javascript-object.